ReallyFatYoshi-Random/bedrock-ping/README.md

+> [!NOTE]
+> To run this application you'll need NodeJS, Git and NPMJS installed on your machine.

 # Bedrock Ping 🏓
 An open source minecraft bedrock server pinger api.

-> NOTE:
-> You need NodeJS version 1.16.X or higher to run this application.

 ## Run project locally
 Open your terminal.